 Step 3.
-Mobility-based Rescheduling: Generally, randomness of client mobility will not affect the service completion ratio once the request has been scheduled, as the VSs connect to MC's access point (base station) via a wired network.
+Mobility-based Rescheduling: generally, randomness of client mobility will not affect the service completion ratio once the request has been scheduled, as the VSs connect to MC's access point (base station) via a wired network.
 However, the pre-assigned VS may no longer be optimal due to changes in client itinerary; increased path lengths can introduce additional delays, jitter and network traffic.
 The system architecture can be enhanced by adding a mobility tracking module, which keeps track of MC's location, and informs the broker to trigger rescheduling.
+Given the paper's limited space and the module's complexity, this issue is not addressed here.